Dambisa Moyo

 Boards are being asked to make capital decisions in a world where the rules of globalisation no longer hold.
 Sanctions, supply-chain reorganisation, China exposure, energy transition costs and chronic political risk now sit on the same agenda as quarterly earnings.
 The leaders who get this right are the ones who can read the global economy as a single system, not a series of headlines.

-Dambisa Moyo is a Zambian-born macroeconomist, four-time New York Times bestselling author and serving director of Chevron, Condé Nast and Starbucks who helps boards and investors decide where to allocate capital in a fracturing global economy.
+Dambisa Moyo is a Zambian-born macroeconomist, four-time New York Times bestselling author and Chair of the Economic Club of New York who serves on the boards of Chevron, Starbucks, and Condé Nast and helps investors and corporate leaders decide where to allocate capital in a fracturing global economy.

 Download Profile